 The amount of interference required to lock a seat in place depends on the diameter of the seat (the larger the seat, the greater the interference that is required), the type of head (aluminum or cast iron), the application (hotter running applications typically require more interference to keep the seats from falling out), and in some cases the type of material used in the seat itself (hard seats cannot take as much interference as softer seats).

 For cast iron heads, recommendations range from .003 to .006 in. for valve seats up to 2 inches in diameter.
-For aluminum heads, some rebuilders and seat suppliers said more interference is needed because of the difference in the coefficients of thermal expansion between the head and seats.
+For aluminum heads, some say more interference is needed because of the difference in the coefficients of thermal expansion between the head and seats.
 Aluminum expands several two to three times as much as cast iron when it gets hot, so recommendations ranged from .004 to as much as .0085 in. interference for valves up to 2 inches in diameter.
 But others said seats in aluminum heads actually require less interference than those in cast iron.
-One such person was Ray English of AADCO, Solon, OH.

 What about using a locking compound (such as #640 red Loctite) as added "insurance" when installing seats, or peening or staking seats to keep them from falling out?
 English says neither is necessary.